vd-rd/hw_cape_mains/README.md

  Isolated mains supply module designed to power IoT projects that have a <15W power requirement.
 It is designed around readily available step-down power modules with additional filtering to ensure compliance to standard specifications.

 ### Specifications

-Two versions of the board are available, depending on the choice of the module.
+Two versions of the board are available, depending on the choice of the module:
- * MeanWell IRM version
+ * MeanWell IRM
- * Aimtec AMEOF version
+ * Aimtec AMEOF

 In both cases the boards feature:
  * 85-240V input
  * 15W output at 12V